Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 The `tp.Numpy.Placeholder` is place holder， `tp.Numpy` define that the job function will return a `numpy` object.

 ### Specify the optimization feature
 We can using `flow.optimizer` to specify the parameters which need to optimization.
-By this way, we can specify the parameters which need to optimization.In this way, OneFlow will trade optimise the parameter as target when each iteration training mission.
+By this way, we can specify the parameters which need to optimization and OneFlow will trade optimal parameter as target in each iteration training mission.

 ```python
 @flow.global_function(type="train")